mna/pigeon/docs/perf.md

 # pigeon performance

+## VM implementation notes

+* Initializing the stacks capacities to 128 elements seems to help a little bit, but there is no noticeable improvement by using 512 or 1024.
+* Removing the bounds checks in the stacks don't translate to any noticeable improvement.

 // Commit df3f721 (recursive)
 BenchmarkParseUnicodeClass         10000            169352 ns/op           15013 B/op        234 allocs/op
 BenchmarkParseKeyword              10000            139439 ns/op           14070 B/op        202 allocs/op